chaincodelabs/signet-wallet-project/recover_balance.md

 [solution/python/balance.py](solution/python/balance.py).
 No other files need to be modified unless you want to start from scratch in Python or write in one of the other languages.

+There is also a Rust template in [solution/rust/balance/src](solution/rust/balance/src).
+If you choose to work in Rust you will need to modify [solution/run_balance.sh](solution/run_balance.sh) to execute the Rust code.

 You **MAY** import an ECDSA library to access constants like `G` or the order of the curve, but you **MAY NOT** use a Bitcoin-specific library to avoid implementing